werererer/Awesome-Scientific-Note-Taking/README.md

 Laying the foundations for a World Wide Argument Web https://doi.org/10.1016/j.artint.2007.04.015

+## Structure of Texts
+how to read a book https://mathscinotes.com/wp-content/uploads/2016/02/Adler-Mortimer-How-To-Read-A-Book.pdf

 ## Knowledge Graphs
 Knowledge Graphs Methodology, Tools and Selected Use Cases https://link.springer.com/book/10.1007/978-3-030-37439-6